ckeditor/ckeditor5/packages/ckeditor5-utils/docs/framework/guides/deep-dive/observables.md

 ### Binding with multiple observables

-The binding can include more than one observable, combining multiple properties.
+The binding can include more than one observable, combining multiple properties in a custom callback function.
 Let's create a button that gets enabled only when the `command` is enabled and the `ui` (also an `Observable`) is visible:

 ```js
 button.bind( 'isEnabled' ).to( command, 'isEnabled', ui, 'isVisible',